yozorajs/yozora/packages/core-tokenizer/README.md

 This phase contains the following lifecycle method (see [parse-block][lifecycle-parse-block] for the complete type definitions):

 - `parse`: Convert a list of Block Tokens into Yozora AST nodes.
+Return nodes directly when no child parsing is needed.
+Otherwise, return a generator and run `yield api.requestBlockTokens(tokens)` where nested blocks are needed.
+The core parser resolves requested tokens lazily and resumes the generator with either their nodes or the thrown parsing error.

 ---